 Your costs will vary based on the medications that you take and the plan you choose.
 Like with Medicare Advantage and Supplement plans, insurers can make changes to their plans’ benefits and costs.
-If your income is above a certain level (adjusted gross income of $85,000 per individual or $170,000 for a married couple filing jointly), you will also pay a Part D surcharge.
+If your income was above a certain level in 2018 (adjusted gross income of $87,000 per individual or $174,000 for a married couple filing jointly), you will also pay a Part D surcharge in 2020.
 This additional charge is due on top of your plan’s monthly premium.

 Medicare Supplement (“Medigap”) Plans Cost

-Many health insurance companies sell Medicare Supplements.
-However, each plan can vary in levels of coverage and cost.
-Medicare Supplements’ plan benefits and costs can also change each year, but unlike Medicare Advantage plans, these changes are not tied to Medicare’s open enrollment.
+Each Medicare Supplement Plan can vary in levels of coverage and cost.
+Similar to Medicare Advantage Plans, Medicare Supplements’ plan benefits and costs can change each year, but unlike Medicare Advantage plans, these changes are not tied to Medicare’s open enrollment.
 Rather, these changes are unique to your plan and insurance company.
-While most Supplement enrollees do not receive bills for health care expenses, you will pay a monthly premium in 2019.
+While most Supplement enrollees do not receive bills for health care expenses, you will pay a monthly premium in 2020.

 How Does Medicare Work with Other Coverage?

 Depending on your situation, you may have both Medicare and another form of insurance, perhaps through an employer.
-There are specific rules for these types of situations determining which insurance pays first and how much you can expect to owe after both coverages have paid their share.
+There are specific rules for these types of situations that determine which insurance pays first and how much you can expect to owe after both coverages have paid their share.

 Employer Coverage and Medicare